Stremps/audioDescription-for-blind-people/README.md

 The purpose of this project is to explore and demonstrate how specific audio descriptions generated through advanced AI models like ChatGPT-4o can aid visually impaired individuals.
 By leveraging HMD technology, the project seeks to create more inclusive and accessible experiences, potentially transforming how visually impaired individuals perceive and interact with the world.

 ## Usage
 To use the scripts, follow the setup instructions provided in the directory "audiodescription".
-Each script is designed to interface seamlessly with ChatGPT-4o for real-time processing of visual data captured through HMDs.
+Each option in the script is designed to interface seamlessly with ChatGPT-4o for real-time processing of visual data captured through HMDs.